 “Geisinger Commonwealth really is grounded in community.
 During Experiential Learning in the Community, students get to see this.
 We work in area agencies – I worked in a center for the intellectually disabled and a women’s shelter – and we see the resources available.
 It helped me to feel compassion.
 It felt good helping – the experience re-ignited my desire to give back.”

 Regionally engaged, nationally relevant

 Geisinger Commonwealth is unique among academic health centers.
 While all have well developed research capabilities and carefully crafted educational programs, at Geisinger Commonwealth, patient care is a robust third pillar.
-Our distributed campus model – with regional campuses in Scranton, Wilkes-Barre, Danville and Sayre – and our tremendous community clinical faculty – numbering more than 1,200 – thrust patient care to the forefront of everything our students learn.
+Our distributed campus model – with regional campuses in Atlantic City, Danville, Sayre, Scranton and Wilkes-Barre – and our tremendous community clinical faculty – numbering more than 1,200 – thrust patient care to the forefront of everything our students learn.
 That commitment to patient care is one great strength of a Geisinger Commonwealth medical education.

 “With the LIC, students get to understand patient care over time.
 It’s good for the students because the patients get to know you and trust you.
 My patients got very comfortable with me and allowed me to see how they navigate the health system.”

 Research opportunitiesMedical research today is much like physics – focusing on things both galactically enormous and so small we can only infer their existence.
 On the “macro” side, medical researchers believe population health is the key to subduing modern-day scourges like high blood pressure and diabetes, as well as the growing problems of addiction and suicide.
 Yet even as medicine zooms out to consider the health of entire populations, it is also going “micro” with the advent of precision medicine through genomics.
 At Geisinger Commonwealth, researchers are on the cutting edge of these disciplines and everything in between.